 Traditionally, people with Sleep Apnea use a special breathing machine and mask to help to prevent these things from happening.
-Fortunately, lifestyle changes can go a long way to alleviate the problem and reduce the symptoms of Sleep Apnea.
+This device uses continuous positive airway pressure to keep your airway open while you sleep.
+Fortunately, lifestyle changes can go a long way to alleviate the problem and reduce the risk factors of Sleep Apnea.
 In fact, most medical practitioners believe it’s imperative that people make lifestyle changes if they want to reverse this uncomfortable condition.

-Listed below are some natural suggestions to help aid in the sufferers’ relief:
+Listed below are some natural treatment options suggested to help aid in the sufferers’ relief:

 1) Weight Loss

 In the majority of Sleep Apnea cases, the person suffering from this condition is likely to be struggling with excess weight.
-Those who make a commitment to living a healthy lifestyle and to losing those extra pounds can see a drastic relief in these nighttime symptoms, if not the disappearance of these symptoms altogether.
+Those who make a commitment to living a healthy lifestyle and to losing those extra pounds can see a drastic relief in these nighttime symptoms.
 With as little as a 10% weight loss, patients reported a significant decrease in nightly breathing interruptions.

 The decision to eat healthy and lose weight should also include a regular program of disciplined exercise.
-An exercise program which strengthens the neck muscles is highly recommended.
-Consultation with one’s Doctor is recommended before engaging in any of these lifestyle changes.
+An exercise program that strengthens the neck muscles is highly recommended.
+Consultation with one’s doctor is recommended before engaging in any of these lifestyle changes.
 Reducing weight is the only method that is consistently successful in reversing the problem of Sleep Apnea.

 2) Adjust Your Sleeping Position

 It is advised that those suffering from Sleep Apnea should avoid sleeping on their backs.
 When you fall asleep on your back it causes the throat muscles to tighten and close up, which worsens the symptoms.
 The best sleep position is to curl up in fetal position and sleep on your side.
-Further, it is advised that you should not sleep propped up with more than one pillow and make sure that you try to keep your chin from touching your neck.
+It is also advised that you should not sleep propped up with more than one pillow.
+Make sure that you try to keep your chin from touching your neck.

 3) Vitamin D

 A Vitamin D supplement has been proven to enhance many areas of your life.
 It is known to strengthen your immune system, improve energy levels, and defend against illness.
-When you commit yourself to reducing weight and begin to work out on a regular basis, Vitamin D can help to protect your cells from oxidation and help sustain energy levels.
+When you commit to losing weight and begin to work out on a regular basis, Vitamin D can help to protect your cells from oxidation.
+This helps sustain your energy levels.